Hi Again. Today I look at The dark side of MLMs

 Monat reps proudly toss their glowing, silky hair and promise buyers the same star-like results if they use the Monat hair product range.

-The company, however, has a pile-high of complaints and lawsuits stating that their hair products cause: scalp irritation, sores, and hair loss!
+The company, however, has a pile of complaints and lawsuits you couldn’t jump over, stating that their hair products cause: scalp irritation, sores, and hair loss!

 As far as bad MLMs go, they don’t get much worse than this one!